LOTUS mouthpieces are

 This cup is very shallow, but it has allowed us to create a mouthpiece with clear articulation, accurate pitch, and the ability to produce loud notes if requested.
 This is great news for those who have struggled with shallow cups in the past.

-Access to the upper register is very easy, and you can always reach the sound you are aiming for.
-If you have always wanted to use a very shallow cup, but were hesitant to go with the extremely harsh and bright tones of other manufacturers, this would be a great alternative.
+Access to the higher registers is very easy, and you can always reach the sound you are aiming for.
+If you have always wanted to use a very shallow cup, but were hesitant to go with the extremely harsh and bright tones of other makers, this is a great alternative.

 2XS = Bach F cup + Lotus 2 rim, GR 3XS/66SZ*, Monette B4L S1, Bob Reeves 43ES, Schilke 15A4A, YAMAHA 15A4A